-Understanding how and why it is imperative to limit the number of user accounts with administrative privileges is therefore essential for all organizations, especially in today's world of increased cyber risk that threatens us all.
+Understanding how and why it is imperative to limit the number of user accounts with administrative privileges is essential for all organizations, especially in today's world of ever-increasing cyber risk that threatens us all.

 What's so important about admin privileges?

 Administrative rights are essential to the proper function of any IT infrastructure, as they enable trusted users to install software, to add new accounts, and to generally change and amend the way that systems operate.
 That said, admin rights also present a huge risk to the security of your data, as an attacker who infiltrates a business and has access to these rights could do significant harm.

 Unfortunately, many organizations still struggle with the practical implementation of least privilege and end up granting excessive admin privileges.
 And, this doesn’t just apply to endpoints, an Oracle and KPMG Cloud Threat Report found that 37% of organizations are using over-privileged accounts in the cloud.
 In the past, our own research has shown that more than half of IT professionals admit to providing local admin rights to users, with roughly a quarter of respondents not even knowing which employees within their business have admin rights.

 Allowing all users to run with local admin rights is like putting an open sign up to potential hackers.

 In recent years, Forrester Research has published multiple reports implicating privileged credentials in 80% or more breaches.
 This eye-popping statistic is clearly indicative of the larger problem of widespread administrative privilege.
 Understanding the massive threat that unchecked admin rights can pose to your business has therefore never been more pressing.
 With all that said, this is not an issue that has gone unnoticed.
-Indeed, figures published by the UK government show that almost four-fifths (79 percent) of businesses are now aware of the need to limit the allowance of admin rights to their IT users in order to better safeguard their sensitive and valuable information.
+Indeed, figures published by the UK government in 2021 show that 75% of businesses recognize the security need to limit the allowance of admin rights to their IT users to better safeguard their sensitive and valuable information.

 What do admin rights enable users to do?